DRI-network/RICO/resources/en/Complete Walkthrough.md

 ## 3. Set up a test server

-It's always smart to first test out your RICO on a testnet.
+It's always smart to first test out your ICO on a testnet.
 We prepared a custom testrpc setting you can execute from the home directory of your RICO project folder:

 ```bash
 $ chmod +x rpcrun.bash